Facts about Women’s Nutrition and Health

-Life Cycle Nutrition Needs for Women
+Life Cycle Needs for Women’s Nutrition

-An entire woman’s life cycle is so unique based on where she is on her hormone journey.
+In addition, an entire woman’s life cycle is so unique based on where she is on her hormone journey.
 Here is a glimpse of where we go:

 - Young Women Reaching Menarche: This is when a young woman begins her period.